darshanpandhi/darshanpandhi.github.io/README.md

 6. Click **Commit Changes**.

+> Etter is not wrong when he says that static websites check all the right boxes.
+They are easy to use, fast, portable and completely secure.
+There are no databases to setup or servers to configure.
+It lets one focus their time and effort on what matters the most, content.

+Hence, we use GitHub Pages to host our repository containing our Resume and utilize Etter's very own suggestion, Jekyll as our static site generator to theme our resume.

 ### Steps to create a Static Website for your Resume and style it

-We use Jekyll to build our static website for hosting on GitHub Pages.
-This static website will contain the Resume.

 1. Click **Settings** tab from within the repository.
 2. Scroll Down to GitHub Pages Section.
 Here, you will see the URL of your GitHub Page.
 3. Click **Choose a theme** under the **Theme Chooser** Sub-Section.
-4. Select a desired theme.
+4. Select the desired theme.
 5. Click **Select theme**.

 And that's all.
 You have successfully hosted your Resume online.
-To check that out, just navigate to _yourGitHubUsername_.github.io website.
+To check that out, just navigate to _yourGitHubUsername_.github.io website just as showin in the GIF below.

 ### Animated GIF